 How Server2Client Fits into The Model

-We will be using the Java programming language as our server-side language of choice as this is is platform independent and can be run in a wide variety of environments.
-We then make a through investigation of server side dynamic page loading using Java Servlets and JavaServer Pages (JSP), which the Tomcat Server stores in a JSP container that is translated to a Java class before being executed within the JRE.
+We will be using the Java programming language as our server-side language of choice as this is platform independent and can be run in a wide variety of environments.
+We then make a thorough investigation of server side dynamic page loading using Java Servlets and JavaServer Pages (JSP), which the Tomcat Server stores in a JSP container that is translated to a Java class before being executed within the JRE.

 The disciplines used on the server side of the site have a correalation to the version of Java being used.
 This can get very confusing and so the table below shows which releases of software work with a particular version of java:

 |Minimum Java Version||Tomcat Version||Servlets||JSP|

 Client Side Programming